DerBejijing/wfc_font/README.md

 Generate fonts using wave function collapse

 # About
-This sketch utilizes the wave functino collapse algorithm (or rather my interpretation of it) to generate images.
+This sketch utilizes the wave function collapse algorithm (or rather my interpretation of it) to generate images.
 This may be used for various things, including, but not limited to:
-- generating fonts (my main goal)
+- generating fonts (my primary goal)
 - alternative to grayscaling images
 - generating nice patterns..